nonoesp/Notes-Rhino/README.md

 Notes-Rhino
 ===========

-Notes on Rhino, Grasshopper and Python.
+Notes on Rhino, Grasshopper, and scripting (C# and Python).

 This guide is part of the [Getting Architecture Done](http://www.gettingarchitecturedone.com/?utm_source=github&utm_medium=Notes-Rhino) project.
 Follow [@GettingArchDone](http://twitter.com/GettingArchDone) on Twitter or [Facebook](http://facebook.com/gettingarchitecturedone) to keep updated.